ultrasoundmoney/docs/optimistic-relaying-builder-guide.md

 ### Collateral

 Collateral for optimistic relaying must be posted to `relay.ultrasound.eth` from an address publicly associated with one of your builder pubkeys, ideally your primary fee recipient address.
 The maximum collateral per pubkey is currently 64 ETH—this value may be increased or decreased from time to time.
 Starting January 1st, 2025, we reserve the right to stake your ETH builder collateral with Lido to cover relay operation costs.
+If possible, send stETH directly.
+When sending ETH, we may stake and reserve the right to return your collateral, 1:1, as stETH.
 Please contact us if you wish to stop optimistic relaying and have your collateral returned.

 ### Builder ID